Black Box New Play Festival

-Noel MacDuffie (Director) is happy to return to Black Box for this virtual version.
-His work has been seen at HERE Arts Center, Broadway Bound Festival, Brooklyn College, the Brighton Fringe Festival, Fringe NYC, Brooklyn Music School and American Theater of Actors.
+Noel MacDuffie (Director) is happy to return to Black Box for this virtual version of the festival.
+His work has been seen at HERE Arts Center, Theatre Row, Brooklyn College, the Brighton Fringe Festival, Fringe NYC, Brooklyn Music School and American Theater of Actors.
 He holds an MFA/Directing from Brooklyn College.

 Margaret Sullivan (Sara) is an actress and singer last seen as Rita in Casa Valentina at the Heights Players.
 Previous to that she was Berthe in Pippin for the Brooklyn Players Community Musical Theater.
 She has also appeared at the Heights Players as Lady Alice More in A Man for All Seasons as well as at the Gallery Players Black Box New Play Festival in The Audition.
 Other favorite roles are Mrs. Bramson in Night Must Fall, Deirdre O’Malley in Waiting in the Wings, Mrs. Paroo in The Music Man, Maggie in The Women, and Heidi Schiller in Follies.